 First-year students live in Andreen, Seminary and Westerlin Halls.

-Sophomores live in Swanson Commons, Erickson Hall, Anderson Hall and Bartholomew Hall.
+Sophomores live in Swanson Commons and Erickson Hall.

 Each residence has a network of professional staff, including master's level area coordinators who live in the halls.
 The coordinator works with one or two resident directors and a team of community advisors.
 Advisors are upper-class students trained to promote a strong floor community and support 30-50 residents.